CALIBRE talks to Sir Robin Knox-Johnston about making history, changing lives and what really gets under his skin.

 “We shouldn’t assume that 65 is a dead end.
 I always joke about how at 64 and 364 days old, people still want my advice and experience – but at 65 years old they’re suddenly worrying I might have a heart attack climbing the stairs or that my brain’s turned to porridge.
 It just isn’t like that.”

 It was at this point in the interview his famous outspoken side came to the fore: “I’m all in favour of extending the retirement age.
 People are living longer anyway and therefore there should be some adjustment as the country simply can’t afford it.
 If we carry on like this we’ll end up like France where 40% of the budget goes on pensions.
-Greece was even worse with people retiring at 55 on 80% of their salary – no wonder they went bust!”
+Greece were even worse with people retiring at 55 on 80% of their salary – no wonder they went bust!”
 He exclaims.

 “Having women retire at 60 is ludicrous – they live longer than men anyway!
 Why do civil servants retire earlier?
 They’re bloody idle, keep them working I say.
 Now, if you really want to get me going, this is the kind of thing!”